kmg1434/tic-tac-toe-project/README.md

 ## User Stories

-As a user I can sign up, sign in, sign out, and change Password As a user I can create X and O markers on the board
-As a user I can win, lose, or tie the game
+-As a user I can sign up, sign in, sign out, and change Password -As a user I can create X and O markers on the board -As a user I can win, lose, or tie the game
-As a user I can see how many games I have played
+-As a user I can see how many games I have played
-As a user I will know intuitively how to use the interface
+-As a user I will know intuitively how to use the interface

 ## Wireframes